-With economic volatility expected to continue through the remainder of 2020, understanding how these added costs affect your indirect spend management can support your efforts to control line item expenses that don’t often receive close scrutiny until budget season.
+With economic volatility expected to continue, managing indirect spend requires understanding of how added costs affect line item expenses that don’t often receive close scrutiny until budget season.

 Although corrugated linerboard prices are holding steady, anticipated cost increases in polyethylene products create new profitability challenges.
 In this environment, a partner with group purchasing power and expert industry insight delivers quantifiable value through strong contract pricing and keen awareness of the alternative solutions that improve cost management compared to traditional buying habits.